Taking Care of Ourselves So we Can Care for Others

 The first step is to identify the source of your stress so that you can look for solutions and seek help if required.

-At the same time, adopting some healthy habits can help you cope with stress better.
-For example, you can try meditating or doing breathing exercises, or even take a few minutes a day to do a relaxing activity (taking a hot bath, reading before bed, listening to music, etc.).
-It’s also helpful to have someone you can confide in (a friend, colleague or health professional) so that you can verbalize your emotions and gain some perspective on them.
+In addition to seeking help, adopting some healthy habits can help you cope with stress better.
+For example, you can try meditating or doing breathing exercises or take a few minutes a day to do a relaxing activity (taking a hot bath, reading before bed, listening to music, etc.).Task sharing

-As a caregiver, you may sometimes feel that you are the only person who can do it all, but help is available.
 To help you have a better global view of the tasks at hand, make a list of what needs to be done and put it in order of priority.
 Next, choose your battles and delegate.
 If you don’t have anyone who can help, don’t hesitate to call aid agencies.
+They offer various services to help in every area of life, such as:

 - Services that can help with housework or grocery shopping